 Some of these resources include report templates, which you may be able to adapt for your agency or organisation.

-Office of the Privacy Commissioner, Privacy Impact Assessment Handbook (2007)
+Office of the Privacy Commissioner, Privacy Impact Assessment Toolkit (2015)

-Office of the Information and Privacy Commissioner of Alberta, Privacy Impact Assessment Requirements for Use with the Health Information Act
+Office of the Information and Privacy Commissioner of Alberta, Privacy Impact Assessments

 Treasury Board of Canada Secretariat, Directive on Privacy Impact Assessment (2010)

 United States of America

 Privacy Office of the Department of Homeland Security, Privacy Impact Assessments — The Privacy Office Official Guidance (2010)